tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 These algorithms are not a drop-in replacement for classical asymmetric cryptographic algorithms.
 RSA and ECC can be used for both key encapsulation and signatures, while for post-quantum algorithms, a different algorithm is needed for each.
 When upgrading protocols, it is important to replace the existing use of classical algorithms with either a PQC key encapsulation method or a PQC signature method, depending on how RSA and/or ECC was previously being used.

-## NIST finalists for standardization
+## NIST candidates selected for standardization

 ### PQC Key Encapsulation Mechanisms (KEMs)